 - reasonable access and facilities for the fire and rescue service

-The final decision rests with the relevant building control body, either at the local council or an approved inspector.
+The final decision rests with the relevant building control body at your local council.
+Contact your local council's building control office.

-You should pass information on what fire safety measures have been provided as part of the building work (eg fire doors, smoke detection, sprinklers) to the appropriate person for fire safety to help inform their risk assessment.
+You should pass information on what fire safety measures have been provided as part of the building work, eg fire doors, smoke detection, sprinklers, to the appropriate person for fire safety to help inform their fire risk assessment.
 See duties of the appropriate person for fire safety.

 Access a technical booklet on fire safety to help you meet the requirements of building regulations.